Safe-DS/DSL/docs/stdlib/safeds/data/tabular/transformation/InvertibleTableTransformer.md

-# `#!sds class` InvertibleTableTransformer {#safeds.data.tabular.transformation.InvertibleTableTransformer data-toc-label='InvertibleTableTransformer'}
+# `#!sds abstract class` InvertibleTableTransformer {#safeds.data.tabular.transformation.InvertibleTableTransformer data-toc-label='InvertibleTableTransformer'}

 A `TableTransformer` that can also undo the learned transformation after it has been applied.